Xi Long

 ACADEMIC BACKGROUND

-Xi Long holds a BSc with honor in Electronic Information Engineering from Zhejiang University (China) and obtained his MSc in Electrical Engineering from Eindhoven University of Technology (TU/e) in 2009.
-He worked at Philips as a researcher from 2008 to 2009 and at Tencent (China) as project manager and UX engineer from 2009 to 2011.
+Xi Long holds a BEng with honor in electronic information engineering from Zhejiang University in China and obtained his MSc in electrical engineering from the Eindhoven University of Technology (TU/e) in 2009.
+He worked at Tencent China as a project manager and UX researcher from 2009 to 2011.
 He went on to do his PhD at TU/e and Philips Research, on signal processing and machine learning in unobtrusive sleep monitoring, which he completed cum laude in 2015.
-He then joined Philips in 2016 and is currently a Senior Scientist and Data Analytics Lead at Philips Research.
+He then joined Philips Research in 2016 and worked as a senior scientist and AI/Data lead, where he has been also a part-time assistant professor at the TU/e.

-Long is an IEEE Senior Member, an associate editor of Frontiers in Digital Health, and an editorial board member Health Informatics Journal.
-He has published over 100 scientific articles and reports, generated more than 15 patents and supervised more than 40 PhD or MSc students.
-He is a peer reviewer for many leading international journals/conferences in his research areas.
+Long is an senior member of IEEE, an associate editor of Frontiers in Digital Health, and an editorial board member Health Informatics Journal.
+He has published over 120 scientific articles and reports, generated more than 15 patents and supervised more than 40 PhD/MSc students.
+He is a peer reviewer for many leading international journals and conferences in his research areas.

 Current Educational Activities